opensearch-project/documentation-website/_clients/logstash/advanced-config.md

 You can't use `grok` patterns because the `grok` pattern only matches the usage in the string as whole and doesn't figure out which browser the visitor used for instance.

 Logstash ships with a file containing regular expressions for this purpose.
-This makes it really easy to extract user agent information, which you could send to Opensearch and run aggregations on.
+This makes it really easy to extract user agent information, which you could send to OpenSearch and run aggregations on.

 To do this, add a `source` option that contains the name of the field.
 In this case, that's the `agent` field.
 By default the user agent plugin, adds a number of fields at the top-level of the event.